aidanvoidout/aidanvoidout.github.io/_writeups/sentinel_ctfs.md

 https://sentinelsofvigil.ctfd.io/team

 ## > Tiers of Naughtiness (Web, 150)
-according to the main page of the challenge, the challenge author tried to make the chal blind sql but failed miserably

 upon following the challenge instructions and entering 'playitprobro' into the url parameter, we are given the output